Propane Gas Storage: LPG – Propane Gas Storage Done Safely

 There are also 90kg, 190kg and 210kg size cylinders, for heavier use.

-These larger cylinders are always filled via LPG tanker trucks, as they are too larger to be exchanged in a practical manner.
+These larger cylinders are always filled via Propane tanker trucks, as they are too larger to be exchanged in a practical manner.

 Other countries use various similar sizes.

-These LPG tanks are for commercial, industrial and agricultural applications.
+These Propane tanks are for commercial, industrial and agricultural applications.